 The process assures that each member can think and act democratically.
 Fairness, respect of the rules et cetera, are produced by equal consideration (intrinsic quality), implying that some rights are fundamental to human existence and should not be alienated by any person or institutions.

-Democratic process is in principle the visualization of the theory of political equality.
+The democratic process is in principle the visualization of the theory of political equality.
 It must reflect citizenship (rights), competence, participation (collective decision-making) and freedom of self-determination (autonomy).

-Democratic process is the process of expressing primary political or inalienable rights through decision-making.
+The democratic process is the process of expressing primary political or inalienable rights through decision-making.
 It must promote effective participation, enlightenment, and final agenda control.
 The agenda controller defines the process and the production of its outcome.